TALOS in the IEEE Robots Guide

 Vote PAL robots for the IEEE Robots Guide Ranks!

-Check out TALOS, REEM-C and TIAGo pages!
-You can rate them and help them climb to the top of the Robot Rankings.
+Check out our pages on TALOS, REEM-C and TIAGo pages!
+You can evaluate them and help them climb to the top of the Robot Rankings.
 There are three categories you can vote: the Top Rated, the Cutest/Creepiest and the Most Wanted.

 We love that such an initiative has been pushed from IEEE Spectrum, and encourage the team to keep up with such awesome project!
 Go ROBOTS!